shubhaam13/Mobile-Application-Development/index.md

   To download LAB MANUAL [Click Here](https://drive.google.com/file/d/1YefqvdarNqxX2sXMGiXPqqcGdvSeIh26/view?usp=sharing)

-## Laboratory Objectives:This laboratory (18CSMP68) will enable students to
+## Laboratory Objectives: This laboratory (18CSMP68) will enable students to -

 - Learn and acquire the art of Android Programming.